 Highs: Finely molded and crisp details.Lows: None that I can find.Verdict: I highly recommend this figure set to compliment AFV Club’s Centurion kits.

-About Gino P. Quintiliani (HeavyArty) FROM: VIRGINIA, UNITED STATES
+About Gino P. Quintiliani (HeavyArty) FROM: FLORIDA, UNITED STATES

 Retired US Army Artillery Officer, currently a contractor at MacDill AFB in the Tampa, FL area.
 I have been modelling for the past 40+ years, really seriously on armor and large scale helos (1/32, 1/35) for the last 35 or so.